zbrose/birds-on-a-wire/README.md

 # SEI Project 1 - Birds on a Wire

- **Birds on a Wire** is an educational music game that helps you improve your ear for melodies.
-The object of the game is to listen to a distant bird call and match the melody using your birds' beautiful singing voices.
-Each one of your birds is assigned a musical note.
-In order to move onto the next level, players must communicate with the distant bird by matching it's call.
+_Birds on a Wire_ is an educational music game that helps you improve your ear for melodies.
+The player is able to control six birds on a wire and each one  is assigned a single musical note.
+The object of the game is to listen to a distant birds' melody of three to five notes and match the melody using your birds' beautiful singing voices.
+In order to move onto the next level, players must match the order of musical notes in the distant birds melody using their ears.

 ## Technical Plan
   - Use DOM api for functionality